-Germany had been preparing the setup for the war and the Schlieffen Plan was made to pull off the battle with France and Russia.
-This plan was proposed by Count Alfred von Schlieffen in 1905.
-What was the Schlieffen Plan, why was it created, what were the particular changes that were made in the plan and was it even needed?
-In this article, we will discuss and find out the answers to these questions.
+Germany's Schlieffen Plan was devised for the battle with France and Russia.
+The plan was proposed by Count Alfred von Schlieffen in 1905.
+What was the Schlieffen Plan, why was it created, what were the particular changes that were made in the plan, and was it even needed?
+In this article, we will discuss and find the answers to these questions.

-France and Britain signed a peace-friendly, understanding treaty, the Entente Cordiale in 1904, which encouraged both the countries to join hands as one against the threat of Germany.
-While in negotiations, Russia was also added to the alliance and this concerned Germany of a combined attack from the respective countries.
-This fear led Germany to prepare a counter-attack plan of the joined alliances and that plan is generally known as the Schlieffen Plan.
-The plan was basically to weaken the combined alliance and, for that, Schlieffen wanted France to be the first one to be defeated.
+France and Britain signed a peace-friendly, understanding treaty, the Entente Cordiale in 1904, which encouraged both countries to join hands against the threat of Germany.
+While in negotiations, Russia was added to the alliance, and this concerned Germany because it intimated a combined attack from the respective countries.
+This led Germany to prepare a counter-attack plan of the joined alliances, and that plan is generally known as the Schlieffen Plan.
+The plan was basically to weaken the combined alliance and Schlieffen wanted France to be the first one to be defeated.
 After that, it would be difficult for Russia and Britain to continue the war.
-Thus, it was essential for Germany to defeat France so they would surrender before Russia prepared its army for war.
+It was essential for Germany to defeat France and have them surrender before Russia prepared its army for war.

 Schlieffen and the German Army

 Schlieffen was one of the brightest students of military history.
 His plans were inspired by the Cannae Battle.
-In that battle, the great Roman forces were defeated with a successful flanking manoeuvre, which turned the flanks of Roman Army and destroyed it completely.
-Schlieffen was convinced that the strategy could work with a modern army and the main focus of his plan was the implementation of the enormous flank attack.
-He proposed in 1905 that Germany’s preference with France and Russia—its most likely rivals in a continental war—were that the two were isolated and separated.
-Germany, along these lines, could dispose of one while the other was held within proper limits.
-When one partner was defeated, Germany would have the capacity to consolidate its powers to overcome the other through gigantic troop focus and quick organisation.
+In that battle, the great Roman forces were defeated with a successful flanking manoeuvre, which turned the flanks of the Roman Army and destroyed it completely.
+Schlieffen was convinced that the same strategy could work with a modern army and the main focus of his plan was the implementation of an enormous flank attack.
+In 1905, he proposed that because Germany’s two most likely enemies in a continental war, France and Russia, were geographically separate from each other, that Germany could defeat one while maintaining the other in its boundaries.
+Once one nation was defeated, Germany would have the capacity to consolidate powers to overcome the other through troop focus and quick organisation.

-Schlieffen wished to imitate Hannibal by inciting a defensive fight and utilising enormous power, in a solitary force, to bring a quick and decisive triumph.
-He chose France as the first one to be defeated, with Russia held off until the point that the French were destroyed.
+Schlieffen hoped to imitate Hannibal by inciting a battle of enormous poweras a solitary force, to bring a quick and decisive triumph.
+He chose to defeat France first.
+Russia would follow after the French had been destroyed.

 Fundamental Model of the Schlieffen Plan